 - Ready-to-eat foods — such as crackers, granola and deli meat — are more heavily processed.

-- The most heavily processed foods often are frozen or pre-made meals including frozen pizza and microwaveable dinners.
+- The most heavily processed foods often are pre-made meals including frozen pizza and microwaveable dinners.

 The Positives of Processed